Xtonior/OpenTK_Renderer/README.md

-Hello!

-I'm Xtonior, developer of this renderer.
-This renderer is ray-casting 3D engine I'm working on free time, feel free to use it for your needs.
-If you have any questions you can contact me in Discord: .xtonior
+#Path Tracing 3D Renderer

+##About
+Hello!, I'm Xtonior and the only developer of this renderer.
+I'm doing it for fun, but if you want to use my repo or mention it feel free

+##Ready
+- Basic path tracing (ray reflection, refraction)
+- Sphere, Cube and plane intersections
+- Light sources

+##Todo:
+- Skybox
+- 3D polygonal mesh support
+- TAA
+- Post-Processing
+- World Editor
+- Material Editor
+- More complex materials
+- Textures (albedo, metallic, roughness and normal maps)

+##Contacts
+Discord: .xtonior